 The Weather in Nova Scotia

 Here is our climate diagram for Nova Scotia.
 This year, July will have the highest average temperatures.
 On the other hand, you could have temperatures dropping under -12° in February.
 The rainiest month is July, while the driest month is January.

-History and whale watching await at Nova Scotia holiday cottages
+History and whale watching await at Nova Scotia house rentals

 The Canadian province of Nova Scotia brings together diverse experiences.
 With whale watching and folk festivals, ancient fossils and relics from the sinking of the Titanic, petroglyphs and fresh lobster, there’s a bit of everything within reach when you stay at a holiday cottage here.